 [The lower bound in the \QM\ case is the second-order quantum {\scshape R\'enyi} entropy.] \end{itemize}

 \item Eigenstate of an Observable

 \begin{enumerate}[label = \roman*)] \itemsep{0.25em} \item For the \CM\ one has: \begin{itemize}

 \item An eigenstate is concentrated on the level line corresponding to one of the possible values the function $a$ can take.
-Therefore one has $aw = \alpha w$ similarly to the \QM. \item Common eigenstates of two observables exist, only if these have level lines which cross each other. \item Every pure state is a common eigenstate of \emph{all} observables (if defined on the whole phase space).
+Therefore one has $aw = \alpha w$ similarly to the \QM. \item Common eigenstates of two observables only exist if these have level lines crossing each other. \item Every pure state is a common eigenstate of \emph{all} observables (if defined on the whole phase space).

 \end{itemize} \item For the \QM\ one has: \begin{itemize}